The gRPC client interface

 The response section

-Once you invoke a method, the server gives back the appropriate response that appears in the response area.
+After invoking a method, the response data sent from the server appears in the response area.

 The response section has the following items:

-• Metadata (Initial) and Trailing metadata - Metadata returned by the server typically consists of information about the execution.
+• Metadata - Metadata returned by the server typically consists of information about the execution.

-• More information - This section gives you key information regarding performance and if the execution was successful.
-You can assess the performance of the API using the information on how long the execution took.
-The status code gives you information explaining whether the execution was successful.
+• Status code and Time - This is key information regarding performance and if the execution was successful.
+You can assess the performance of the API using the time, which shows how long the execution took.
+The status code gives you information about the request's success or errors.
 The status code 0 OK signifies successful execution.
-In case of an error, a gRPC-based implementation returns different status codes for different error scenarios which help you understand the cause and figure out the next set of actions by hovering on it.
+In case of an error, a gRPC-based implementation returns different status codes for different error scenarios which help you understand the cause and choose next steps by hovering over them.

-• Save as example - You can save responses to your gRPC requests as examples.
+• Save as Example - You can save responses to your gRPC requests as examples.
 For streaming methods, you must end streaming before you can save an example.
-See Using gRPC examples to learn more.
+See Save, edit, and share gRPC request-response examples to learn more.

-• Search - Look for specific things within the response using the Search button.
+• Search - Look for text within the response using the Search icon Search icon.

 • Multiple responses - While invoking a streaming method type (client streaming, server streaming, or bidirectional streaming), the client-server communication within a single session is recorded in the response area as a series of sent and received messages in a timeline instead of a single response.